jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartstoolbar.md

 The Zoom (applied to the horizontal and vertical axes of the chart) determines the scale.

 * You cannot zoom a Pie chart.
 * When the chart is zoomed so that not all of a chart can be seen at the one time, the chart also displays scrollbars that allow you to choose the visible portion of the chart.
-For more information, see Pan over zoomed charts.
+For more information, see [Pan over zoomed charts](#chartspan).
 * Where a drilldown displays several charts you can choose to maximize one chart so it occupies the whole drilldown.
-For more information, see Maximize and restore charts.
+For more information, see [Maximize and restore charts][enterprise_display_chartscontent.html#maximizerestore].

 You can zoom in on a section of a chart using one of the following methods: